Vaudeville in the Philippines: Post-war bodabil

-By the 1960s, bodabil had to compete as well with the rise of commercial television broadcasts in the Philippines.
+By the 1960s, bodabil had to compete with the rise of commercial television broadcasts in the Philippines.
 It underwent a swift decline, and by the late 1960s, the form drew on the limited market for its burlesque routines.
 The emergence of bomba films around 1969–1970, which killed off burlesque, also marked the end of bodabil.

 After martial law was declared in 1972, President Ferdinand Marcos attempted to revive a sanitized form of bodabil.
-Theaters such as the Manila Grand Opera House again featured bodabil routines, with slogans praising martial law rule piped into the theaters in between numbers.
+Theaters such as the Manila Grand Opera House featured bodabil routines, with slogans praising martial law rule piped into the theaters in between numbers.
 These efforts proved unpopular.
-In the 1980s, activist groups within the University of the Philippines also tried to utilize the bodabil format, using the medium to promote socially conscious themes.
+In the 1980s, activist groups within the University of the Philippines also tried to utilize the bodabil format, using the medium to promote socially-conscious themes.

 Critical perspectives

 While bodabil was undoubtedly popular and somewhat indigenized from vaudeville, it was hardly indigenous to the Philippines and seen as indicative of the pervasiveness of American culture in the country.
 Many of the cultural trends it popularized were Western or American in origin, though the interpreters largely Filipino.
 At the same time, many older, and equally colonial forms of stage entertainment such as the komedya and the sarswela declined due to the rise of bodabil.

 The influence of bodabil in Filipino culture arguably persists to this day.
 Its hodgepodge of song and dance numbers are still recognizable in television variety shows and even in intermission numbers in political rallies.